 If they decide to hold on to both their first and second-round picks, the Raptors may be looking to add an influx of young talent to a roster that may see turnover with key free agents deciding to go elsewhere.

 After finishing with the league's second-best record for the second straight year, Toronto owns the No. 29 and No. 59 picks in the upcoming draft.

 While grabbing franchise-changing talent that late in the draft can be difficult, it's not impossible.

-Here are five players that the Raptors will be looking at with their potential late first-round draft pick.
+Here are five players that the Raptors could target with the No. 29 pick.

 Desmond Bane | Guard 6-6, 215 pounds | TCU